joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 4. The categories can be coupled to a page, and you can order them as well

 == Changelog ==

+1.4.0: control output schema in settings, add option to not open first FAQ in list

 1.3.1: prevent error during activation or uninstalling